slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'To get to the real reason, ask a person to go deeper than what they just said.
 Then again, and once more.
 The third time’s answer is close to the truth' -- Kevin Kelly*

-> *'People can’t remember more than 3 points from a speech.' -- Kevin Kelly*

-However gaining an understanding and giving appropriate feedback makes your juniors feel like what they are doing is important.
+Giving appropriate feedback makes your juniors feel like what they are doing is important.
 Pounding directives down or not giving any direction are demotivators.
-Data shows people want more feedback but monthly, not daily.
+Howvwer, don't do it daily.

 ### On meetings